-Yet the fortunate side is that you can still write the test cases in Excel in the format matching the Grid view, and have the spell check run and they can easily copy paste the excel data using CTRL C + CTRL V in the Grid view of the TFS and press CTRL +S to save the test case(s).
+Yet the fortunate side is that you can still write the test cases in Excel in the format matching the Grid view, and can run the spell-check.
+They can easily copy-paste the excel data using CTRL C & CTRL V in the Grid view of the TFS and press CTRL +S to save the test case(s).

 Q #9) After importing an existing test case with id – 123(for instance) through the query, does the id of newly cloned test case change or does it retain as 123?

 Answer: When you click on Add existing test case on the List view of the test cases, a query window pop up –

 Select WorkItemType=Microsoft.Test CaseCategory, AreaPath=<project name> and ID= <Test case ID>.

 The existing test case with the id gets copied over to the current suite and the test id remains the same.

 (Example: If the id imported was 123, after cloning the test case, the cloned test case retains the same id.)

 Q #10) In subsequence with the Q9 above, if you make an update to the cloned test cases, and now the same test case id is imported again using the query, which data will it show – original or the updated?

 Answer: If you update a few test steps and click Save, the test case id still won’t change.
 You then have to navigate to the third test suite and import the test case with the same id.
 Now, the updated test case with the latest test steps gets added.
 However, there will be no change to the original test case in the first test suite.

 Q #11) How do you add tags column in the Test cases section?
 When and how is using Tags beneficial?